Welcome to Reception

 We have continued to learn about the Oxford Tree Reading characters – Biff, Chip and Kipper, whose real names are Barbara, David and Christopher.
 The children have been listening to short stories about these characters.

-The children have also been listening to fiction and non-fiction books about pirates.
+The children have also been listening to fiction and non-fiction about China and the Chinese New Year.

 Daily calendar – talking about the days of the week, months of the year, the seasons and the weather.

-This week we have been learning all about number 6.
-The children have been investigating ways to make 6.
+This week we have been learning all about number 9.

 The children have access to a wide range of provision (indoors and outdoors) throughout the day where they can develop their own learning and interests, problem solve and work together.